codecaffeine/codecaffeine.github.io/source/_posts/2012-02-11-my-uiviewcontroller-container-phillycocoa-presentation.markdown

 comments: true
 categories:
 ---
 Last Thursday I did a presentation on *UIViewController Containers* for [PhillyCocoa](http://phillycocoa.org).

-My presentation slides can be [found on Speaker Deck](http://speakerdeck.com/u/mthomas/p/uiviewcontroller-containers).
+<script async class="speakerdeck-embed" data-id="4f3671b268bb50001f010a8b" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

 The example **Card Stack Controller** project I wrote can be [found on github](https://github.com/codecaffeine/CardStackController).
 Feel free to leave a comment if you have any questions, corrections, or other thoughts.